schemaanalyst/icsme2016-tool-presentation/README.md

 McMinn](http://mcminn.io)) gave at the 32nd IEEE International Conference on Software Maintenance and Evolution (ICSME 2016).
 The presentation's source code uses a wide variety of LaTeX packages, such as `beamer` and `pgftikz`, in order to create each slide.
-I have developed a custom theme for the display of the slides and the use of progressive revealing of technical diagrams.
+We have developed a custom theme for the display of the slides and the use of progressive revealing of technical diagrams.

 You are welcome to use these slides as inspiration for your own presentation.
 If you find this example useful, could I trouble you to star this repository and then acknowledge it in your own presentation slides?

 You can type the following command if you want to clone this repository: